biopython/biopython.github.io/wiki/GSOC2011_MocapyExt.md

 #### The module search path

-When a module foo that contains ESS or Densities definitions is imported, the embedded Python interpreter searches for a file named foo.py in the list of directories specified by the environment variable PYTHONPATH and the current path.
+When a module foo that contains ESS or Densities definitions is being imported, the embedded Python interpreter searches for a file named foo.py in the list of directories specified by the environment variable PYTHONPATH and the current path.